 The basic treatment for lymphedema includes:

 If lymphedema affects your legs, avoid wearing socks with tight bands across the top.
 Avoid standing for long periods.
 If you work on your feet or at a desk all day, your doctor may prescribe special compression stockings for you to wear throughout the day.
-Your doctor may suggest that you follow a protein-rich, low-salt diet and that you lose weight if you are obese.
+Your doctor may suggest that you follow a protein-rich, low-salt diet.

 For people with more severe lymphedema, doctors prescribe inflatable sleeves that can be worn around the arm or leg, called pneumatic compression devices.
 These sleeves are attached to a machine that alternately fills and deflates them with air, and they can be used at home to help reduce limb swelling.
 An alternative to air-filled sleeves is to wrap the limb with a non-elastic bandage, and adjust the bandage each time the swelling decreases.

 A very helpful treatment is a type of massage therapy called manual lymph drainage.
 Massage should not be done if you have cancer in the limb.

 Surgery may be an option for some people with lymphedema.
 Several different procedures are available.
 Some aim to restore lymphatic circulation.
 In other cases, the goal is to remove excess fat that has been deposited as a result of the lymphedema.

 People with lymphedema are more prone to infection in the affected arm or leg.
 If your doctor suspects you have an infection, you will need to take antibiotics by mouth or into a vein (intravenously).

 Make an appointment with your doctor if you develop symptoms of lymphedema in an arm or leg.

 You should call your doctor the same day if you have symptoms that could be from an infection: